-Processing applications within the confines of the Resource Management Act ("RMA") 1991 and the Horowhenua District Plan.
+Processing applications within the confines of the Resource Management Act (RMA) 1991 and the Horowhenua District Plan.

-Matters that must be considered under the Local Government Act ("LGA 2002").
+Matters that must be considered under the Local Government Act (LGA 2002).

-Community Outcomes The "Stunning Environment" Community Outcome is supported by this service as it involves managing development within the confines of the District Plan and the RMA.
+Community Outcomes The Outstanding Environment Community Outcome is supported by this service as it involves managing development within the confines of the District Plan and the RMA.
 Who Benefits The benefits are primarily a private good.
 Planning consents are undertaken within the confines of the RMA.
 The guiding principle, as stated in section 2 of the RMA is "to promote the sustainable management of natural and physical resources".
 In the RMA sustainable management is defined as "managing the use, development, and protection of natural and physical resources in a way, or at a rate, which enables people and communities to provide for their social, economic and cultural wellbeing and for their health and safety".
 It is possible to directly charge the primary beneficiaries i.e. the applicant.
 The wider public however also benefits since they are protected from "unsustainable practices" and have the opportunity to participate in the decision making process either via the District Plan development or the notification process.
 The wider public also benefit from this activity as it helps to protect high class soils which are a national asset.
 Period of Benefit At the time the consent is processed.
-Whose acts create a need The applicant for resource consent benefits the most directly from resource consent, although the public at large also benefits in certain instances.
-Separate funding A large degree of private benefit makes user charging feasible.
+Whose acts create a The applicant for resource consent benefits the most directly from resource consent, although the public at large also benefits need in certain instances.
+Consulto francisco A large degree of private benefit makes user charging feasible.
+Separate funding A large degree of private benefit makes user charging reasible.
 Funding Source Public good - General rate: 30% - 40% Private Benefit - Fees and Charges: 60% - 70% Rationale Although primarily a private benefit the RMA exists to protect the wider environment for the benefit of all residents